Vaccine misinformation: Vaccination causes idiopathic conditions

 There are numerous studies and surveys that purport to show an association between vaccines and a range of conditions: from ear infections and asthma, to ADHD and autism; however most of the studies have been retracted, or are unpublished, and the surveys are non peer-reviewed.
 One of the studies in question has been criticised for only calculating an unadjusted observational association (as opposed to a correlation or causation).

 Alternative remedies to vaccination

-Responding to misinformation, some may resort to complementary or alternative medicine as an alternative to vaccination.
+Responding to misinformation, some may resort to complementary or alternative medicine and homeopathy as an alternative to vaccination.
 Those who believe in this narrative view vaccines as 'toxic and adulterating' while seeing alternative 'natural' methods as safe and effective.
 Some of the misinformation circulating around alternate remedies for vaccination include: